jastew/gym/_classes/brazilian-jiu-jitsu.md

 Learn the art that has dominated the UFC since it’s foundation in 1993!

+The Primal BJJ classes are took by Coaches Ben Cunningham and Keith Kavanagh, two competitive purple belts.

+&nbsp;

 Try a free week on us to see if you like it, what have you got to loss !? :)

+&nbsp;

 **PRICE: 70 euro a month for 6 classes a week**